LucDuponcheelAtGitHub/PSBP/README.md

 turned out to be an efficient way to work together.
 While one of us was sleeping (in Europe resp. the USA) the other one was working (in the USA resp.
 Europe).
 The paper also contained equational proofs.
-Those days, they were simply encoded as lists of expressions representing equational proof steps. `Gofer` did not have a formal proof correctness reviewing mechanism like Lean has, but, type correctness provided at least some formal proof correctness confidence.
+Those days, they were simply encoded as lists of expressions representing equational proof steps. `Gofer` did not have a formal proof correctness reviewing mechanism like `Lean` has, but, type correctness provided at least some formal proof correctness confidence.

 The other papers were written while I was working, for two years, at the University of Utrecht.
 That was a unique experience for me for which I am, forever, greatful to Doaitse Swierstrsa.
-Erik Meijer, thoes years also working at the University of Utrecht, invited me for a lecture, as such introducing me to Doaitse.
+Erik Meijer, those years also working at the University of Utrecht, invited me for a lecture, as such introducing me to Doaitse.
 Apart from being an outstanding computer scientist, Doaitse was the best people manager I have ever worked for.
 Erik does not need any introduction.
 He became a living legend.
 Also Graham Hutton worked at the University of Utrecht when I was working there.
 I was in good